 After qualifying from the 'Dick Vet' in 1994 I worked for two years in a "mixed" practice in Cumbria.
 In those two years I enjoyed the beautiful Lake District, got married and decided my future was in small animal practice.
 I then spent five years at an animal charity practice in North East England and obtained a Royal College of Veterinary Surgeons Certificate in Small Animal Surgery.
 My wife and I were delighted to return to Edinburgh and I joined Braid Vets in 2003, becoming a partner in 2008.
-I am particularly keen on operating and hugely enjoy both soft tissue and orthopaedic surgery.
+In 2018 I started to work part time, and spend most of the 2 days I am at Braid in the operating theatre, I hugely enjoy both soft tissue and orthopaedic surgery.

 Outwith work I am kept busy with my family and walking my two German Short Haired Pointers, Archie and Bramble.